 Note the field name is mangled.
 You can un-mangle it using c++filt:

-According to Deepak, the binary files only has mangled names.
+According to Deepak Gulati, the binary files only contain mangled names.
 The linker and all subsequent programs deal exclusively with mangled names.

 If you don’t use this field, the undefined variable actually will not bother you!
 I think the compiler just ignores it.